-We are honored to bring you this classic textbook.
-This reader is designed not only to improve a student's reading skills and comprehension but also to increase the student's understanding of and interest in God's wonderful creation.
+We are honored to bring you this classic reader.
+This particular book is designed to not only improve a student's reading skills and comprehension, but also to increase the student's understanding of and interest in God's wonderful creation.